mattsimoessilva/shopbridge_system-orchestration/docs/README.md

 ﻿# System Orchestration Repository

-This repository provides the orchestration layer for running the three microservices of the project:
+This repository constitutes the **orchestration layer** for the integrated operation of three microservices developed as part of the **MVP project for the Third Sprint of the Full Stack Development postgraduate program at CCEC - PUC-Rio**.
+It provides a structured framework to facilitate local development, integration testing, and coordinated execution of the microservices architecture.

+The system orchestrates the following services:

 - **OrderAPI** (ASP.NET Core)
 - **LogisticsAPI** (ASP.NET Core)
 - **ProductAPI** (Flask)

-Each microservice is contained in its **own GitHub repository** as required.
-This repository brings them together through Docker Compose for local development and integration testing.
+Each microservice resides in its **own dedicated GitHub repository** as per the project requirements.
+This orchestration repository consolidates them through **Docker Compose**, ensuring consistent and reproducible runtime environments.

 ---

 ## Repository Structure